 A poorly written or boring press release won’t attract media attention.
-It should be professional and newsworthy.
+Your story should be professional, engaging, and newsworthy.
 News outlets look for recency, relevance, conflict, and human interest.

 Reporters aren’t your friends — they’re just doing their job.
 But if you treat them courteously and are forthcoming with information, they’re more likely to listen to what you say.